n-michlol/AspaklaryaReview/README.md

 The extension defines the following permission:

-- `aspaklarya-review`: Allows users to review and make decisions on submitted images
+- `aspaklarya-review`: Allows reviewing and acting on queued images (default: 'aspaklarya2' group)

-By default, this permission is granted to the 'aspaklarya2' user group.
+- `aspaklarya-review-log`: Allows viewing the Aspaklarya review log (default: 'aspaklarya2' and 'sysop' groups)